 Is it hard to believe that you can do this without a prescription AND without a doctor placing you on anti-depressants, sleep meds and Xanax?
 Well, you can..
 Bio-identical progesterone is the exact replica of progesterone your body makes in your ovaries.

 Look for a cream that contains 20 mg = ¼ teaspoon.
 You want to rub it twice daily into your inner arms, face, neck or wrists from Day 12-26.
 Once cycles get very irregular, use for 25 days of the month.

-Get a crème with a good reputation.
+Get a crème with a good reputation, such as my cremes above.
+The Pro-HELP for women under 50 in perimenopause, and the Menopause Moisture Creme for women over 50 in perimenopause.
 Randomized trials show that different formulations of crème produce different results.

 Wondering about Estrogen?
-The indicators for estrogen are vaginal dryness and severe hot flashes and night sweats ( although progesterone is found to be 83% effective for these) If you need a bio-identical estrogen write to me as I have a great recommendation that is not on my website.
+The indicators for estrogen are vaginal dryness and severe hot flashes and night sweats ( although progesterone is found to be 83% effective for these) If you need a bio-identical estrogen write to me as I have a great recommendation on my website.